Southern exposure: Cold wreaks havoc on aging waterworks

-(AP) (02/25/21)— The sunshine is back and the ice has melted.
-But more than a week after a deep freeze across the South, many communities are still grappling with getting clean water to their citizens.
+JACKSON, Miss.
+(AP) — The sunshine is back, and the ice has melted.
+But more than a week after a deep freeze across the South, many communities are still grappling with getting clean water to their residents.

+Families stood in lines for hours to get drinking water.
+They boiled it to make it safe to drink or brush their teeth.
+They scooped up snow and melted it in their bathtubs.
+Hospitals collected buckets of water to flush toilets.

 For years, experts have warned of the need to upgrade aging and often-neglected waterworks.
 Now, after icy weather cracked the region’s water mains, froze equipment and left millions without service, it’s clear just how much work needs to be done.